chakra-ui/chakra-ui/.changeset/shy-starfishes-sort.md

 "@chakra-ui/media-query": patch
 ---

-Corrected and optimized useMediaQuery hook.
+Improved performance and behavior of `useMediaQuery` hook.